Uncensored search engines are nothing more than search engines, which help you, browse the censored part of the Internet.

 So those were the top uncensored search engines existing in the industry today, which also at times are used interchangeably as deep web search engines.

 Obviously not all of these search engines index .onion links, but most do.
-And even those which do not, they still get you the benefits of an uncensored browsing experience, for e.g. they do not keep logs, and provide links to resources which otherwise might be hidden.
+And even those which do not, still get you the benefits of an uncensored browsing experience, e.g. they do not keep logs, and provide links to resources that otherwise might be hidden.